 These bugs go through 5 instars (development stages) before they reach adulthood.
 In their first instar, bed bugs will be transparent.
 If they have had a blood meal, they will appear bright red and bloated.

-In the second instar, bed bugs appear black, even though they are still transparent.
+In the second instar, what do bed bugs look like?
+They are still rather small and appear black, even though they are still transparent.
 This is because their insides are black.
 But, if you look closely, you'll be able to tell that the black coloring isn't their outside skin color.

 In the third to the fifth instars, bed bugs will continue to look black or reddish.
 While they are still mostly transparent, the feces and blood inside their bodies give them their coloring.